Over 2000 positive reviews of our products and service

 Famous Pearls: Historically, pearls have been associated with wealth and status.
 Famous pearls include:

-• La Peregrina: Once the largest known pearl, it has a history dating back to the 16th century and was owned by European royalty and later by actress Elizabeth Taylor.
+• La Peregrina: Dating back to the 16th century and was owned by European royalty and later by actress Elizabeth Taylor.

 • The Hope Pearl: One of the largest and most famous saltwater pearls, known for its unique drop-shape and rich history.

-• The Black Pearl of Tahiti: Known for its large size and stunning dark color, this pearl is a prime example of the unique beauty found in Tahitian pearls.
+• The Black Pearl of Tahiti: Known for its stunning dark color, a prime example of the unique beauty found in Tahitian pearls.

 These pearls not only reflect the beauty and rarity of the gemstone but also embody rich histories, making them treasures beyond their material value.